Published 15 Feb 2023

 A Business Continuity Plan (BCP) template is a tool used by business continuity managers and IT teams to outline strategies for keeping businesses operational despite emergencies such as extreme weather events, building evacuations, power outages, etc. It identifies high business impact operational areas, assets, and recovery strategies with assigned personnel.

 Business Continuity Plan Template

 Use this Business Continuity Plan (BCP) template as an outline for your business continuity plan that will critically assess all aspects of the business and make sure the emergency procedures and equipment are adequate.
-This business continuity template allows business continuity managers and consultants to:
+This business continuity template can help with ISO 22301 compliance and allow business continuity managers and consultants to:

 Click on the Web or PDF report below to view the business continuity plan example.

 Business continuity templates can be used in any industry for IT disaster recovery, continuity of customer-facing operations, and backup of transport & logistics operations.